 William Carey University is committed to the educational needs of adult students who serve in the defense of our nation.
-The university currently offers the following degree programs at Keesler Air force Base: the Bachelor of General Studies (B.G.S.), the Bachelor of Arts (B.A.), the Bachelor of Science (B.S.), the Bachelor of Science in Business (B.S.B.), the Master of Education in Career and Technical Education (M.Ed), and the Master of Business Administration (M.B.A.).
+The university currently offers the following degree programs at Keesler Air force Base: the Bachelor of General Studies (B.G.S.), the Bachelor of Arts (B.A.), the Bachelor of Science (B.S.), the Bachelor of Science in Business (B.S.B.), and the Master of Business Administration (M.B.A.).
 The B.A., B.S., and B.S.B. may be earned in business with concentrations in management/marketing or computer information systems.
 The B.S. may be earned in career and technical education.
 The B.G.S. degree program may be completed with approved concentrations by the program director.
 The B.G.S. degree allows students to maximize their military training credits earned through the Community College of the Air force and/or other military branch service.
 The B.S. in career and technical education allows students to apply technical training to their degree.
 For more information concerning these programs, please contact the program director at 228-376-8480.